xAIdrian/xAIdrian/README.md

 <img align="right" width="300" src="https://github.com/ai-akuma/ai-akuma/assets/7444521/294f1ab6-c3dc-486d-a452-2d45108e0570"/>

-Hi!
-I'm Adrian!
+My name is Adrian!
 I am **a coder and entrepreneur**

-I love work, Japanese culture, and my family.
+I live in Bangkok, Thailand and the only thing I'm really passionate about is my work as an engineer.
 Actively working to automate business growth with self-learning models.

-- 🔭 Currently leading on an innovative content marketing system
+- 🔭 Currently leading multiple businesses on an initiative to innovate their online presence with AI.
 - 🌱 Self taught 🧵 android, web, and machine learning.
 Learning AI algorithms and deep learninig.
-- 🤔 Ready to join a team of AI minded entrepreneurs and operations experts.
+- 🤔 We ahve open positions on our team of AI minded entrepreneurs and operations experts.
 - 📫 Reach me on 🐦 [Twitter](https://twitter.com/@aiclientside)
-- ⚡ Fun fact: Like photography. 📸
+- ⚡ Fun fact: I like photography. 📸

 ---